Numerai Meta-Model: Stake Concentration and Effective N

-Every week, Numerai combines predictions from thousands of staked models into a single stake-weighted signal.
-This meta-model is the actual input to the hedge fund's trading system, so the structure of participation matters as much as the quality of any individual model.
+Numerai combines predictions from thousands of staked models each week into a single stake-weighted meta-model.
+That signal is the direct input to the hedge fund's trading system, so the structure of participation matters as much as any individual model's quality.

-Who controls the meta-model?
-How concentrated is that control?
-And is the crowd getting more or less diverse over time?
-The Models page tracks these metrics round by round, and the picture below is not reassuring.
+Who controls the meta-model, how concentrated is that control, and is the crowd getting more or less diverse over time?
+The Models page tracks these numbers round by round, and the structural trend is toward concentration.

 What the Meta-Model Actually Is

 The meta-model is a stake-weighted average of all staked predictions.
-Stake 200 NMR and your predictions carry 20x the weight of someone who staked 10 NMR.
-Participants who stake more put more capital at risk, so the system trusts their predictions proportionally.
+Stake 200 NMR and your forecast carries 20x the weight of someone who staked 10 NMR.
+Larger stakers put more capital at risk, so the system trusts them proportionally.

 The result is a prediction vector Numerai uses to rank stocks and build a portfolio.
-The fund trades real capital on it, which makes every staker a partial portfolio manager.
+Real capital trades on it, which makes every staker a partial portfolio manager.
+If a handful of large stakers dominate the weighting, the meta-model behaves less like a broad crowd average and more like a concentrated committee.

 Stake Concentration: Who Controls the Signal?